cliveholloway/document_digitizer/README.md

 This is the generic first part of the project.
 The rest is only relevant for my project, so the AI code will be in [this repo](https://github.com/cliveholloway/herbert/) soon.

+I _have_ used `black` and `flake8`, but I've disabled a couple of warnings for now due to time constraints.

 And yes, I know I haven't included tests.
 I'll get around to that when I'm more familiar with Python.

 I have also not closely analyzed the vibe coded parts of this, so apologies if not the most efficient!